SerbanL/Boris2/README.md

 <b>Linux (tested on Ubuntu 20.04):</b>

+Extract the archive.
+On Linux-based OS the program needs to be compiled from source using the provided makefile in the extracted BorisLin directory.
 Make sure you have all the required updates and dependencies:

-Updates:
+<b>Step 0: Updates.</b>

 1. Get latest g++ compiler: $ sudo apt install build-essential
 2. Get OpenMP: $ sudo apt-get install libomp-dev
-3. Get LibTBB: $ sudo apt-get install libtbb-dev
+3. Get LibTBB: $ sudo apt install libtbb-dev
-3. Get CUDA: $ sudo apt install nvidia-cuda-toolkit
+4. Get latest CUDA Toolkit (see manual for further details)
-4. Get FFTW3: Instructions at http://www.fftw.org/fftw2_doc/fftw_6.html
+5. Get and install FFTW3: Instructions at http://www.fftw.org/fftw2_doc/fftw_6.html
+6. Get Python3 development version, required for running Python scripts in embedded mode.
+To get Python3 development version:
-5. Python3 development version: $ sudo apt-get install python-dev
+$ sudo apt-get install python-dev

 Open terminal and go to extracted BorisLin directory.

 <b>Step 1: Configuration.</b>

-$ make configure (arch=xx) (sprec=0/1)
+<i>$ make configure (arch=xx) (sprec=0/1) (python=x.x) (cuda=x.x)</i>

 Before compiling you need to set the correct CUDA architecture for your NVidia GPU.